 Camera Battery - 2x CR123A

 2x CR123A lithium batteries power the Canon Rebel XS.
 Battery status will be displayed on the lower left of the LCD screen when the Rebel XS is on.

 CR123A batteries are easily found in stores.
 Prices are good when you buy a multi-pack.
 Keep in mind that you want to carry a spare set of batteries with you.

 I buy batteries online because I have several cameras that use them.
 Getting a 10 pack of batteries means they don't have to be swapped between camera bodies.
 It also means a spare set can be left in a camera bag.

 In normal temperature ranges, the batteries should last for 60 rolls without using flash.
 Using flash for every image will reduce that to 12 rolls.
 Colder weather will also decrease the life of the batteries.

-Almost the entire camera is made from plastic, even the lens mount.
+Almost the entire Canon Rebel XS is made from plastic, even the lens mount.
 As a consumer-grade camera, it does not have any weather sealing.